wkorando/spring-boot-cloud-native-workshop/README.md

 # Spring Boot Cloud Native Workshop

-The Spring Boot Cloud Native Workshop is designed around introducing Spring Developers to the Kubernetes platform.
-If your organization is thinking about or in the process of making the move to a Cloud Platform built on Kubernetes, this workshop will help give you hands on experience of working with of the most important and fundamental Kubernetes features and concepts.
+The Spring Boot Cloud Native Workshop is designed to introduce Spring Developers to the Kubernetes platform and Cloud Native development.
+If your organization is thinking about, or in the process of, making the move to a Cloud Platform built on Kubernetes, this workshop will give you hands on experience of working with of the most important and fundamental Kubernetes features and concepts.

-For additional reading on this subject, be sure to check out the [Living on the Cloud](https://developer.ibm.com/series/living-on-the-cloud/) blog series on IBM Developer.
+For additional reading on on Cloud Native development, be sure to check out the [Living on the Cloud](https://developer.ibm.com/series/living-on-the-cloud/) blog series on IBM Developer.

 ## What You Will Learn